2acoin/2acoin-docs/api/rpc-api-error-conditions.md

 >Mixin is above maximum allowed threshold of \<x\>

 **Description:**
 This occurs when your anonymity value is above the maximum allowed.
 You can check the current mixin limits by viewing their values in CryptoNoteConfig.h.
 Currently, the maximum allowed mixin is 3.
-This will change to 7 at block 300k.
+This will change at a later date.

 **Solution:**
 Make sure your anonymity value is within the allowed limits.